PrestonPalace/gastmeting/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Database (MongoDB Atlas)
+## Storage (Vercel Blob)

-This app stores guest entries in MongoDB Atlas.
+This app stores guest entries as a single JSON file in [Vercel Blob](https://vercel.com/docs/vercel-blob): `guest-entries.json`.

-- Required env var: set `MONGODB_URI` in `.env.local` (already present).
-Optionally, set `MONGODB_DB` to override the default database name `gastmeting`.
-- Collections: `guestEntries`
+- Required env var when not deployed on the same Vercel project as your Blob store: `BLOB_READ_WRITE_TOKEN`.
+- On Vercel, create a Blob store in your Project > Storage, and Vercel will inject `BLOB_READ_WRITE_TOKEN` automatically.
+For local dev, run `vercel env pull` to sync envs.

 ### Local dev

-1. Ensure your Atlas cluster allows connections from your IP.
-In Atlas UI: Network Access > IP Access List > add your current IP or 0.0.0.0/0 for testing.
+1. Ensure you have a Blob store connected to your Vercel project.
+In the dashboard, Storage > Create > Blob.
+2. Pull envs locally so the SDK can authenticate:

+   - `vercel env pull` (requires Vercel CLI)

-2. Run the dev server and test endpoints:
+3. Run the dev server and test endpoints:

 	- GET `/api/guests`
 	- POST `/api/guests` with JSON body: `{ "action": "checkin", "id": "<nfc-id>", "type": "hotelgast", "adults": 2, "children": 1 }`
 	- POST `/api/guests` with `{ "action": "checkout", "id": "<nfc-id>" }`
-	 - GET `/api/guests/check/<id>` to determine check-in vs checkout flow.
+	- GET `/api/guests/check/<id>`

 ### Seed data (optional)

-To import existing `data/guest-entries.json` into MongoDB, call:
+To initialize the store from `data/guest-entries.json`, call:

 - POST `/api/guests/seed` (works in development by default).
 In production, set `SEED_KEY` and call `/api/guests/seed?key=YOUR_KEY`.

-### Troubleshooting connectivity

-- ETIMEDOUT / MongoServerSelectionError:
-	- Verify your Atlas Network Access IP allowlist includes your current IP or 0.0.0.0/0.
-	- Ensure the username/password embedded in `MONGODB_URI` is correct and the user has rights.
-	- If using Vercel, prefer the MongoDB Atlas Native Integration.
-It automatically manages `MONGODB_URI`, db user, and IP access for dynamic Vercel IPs.
-See: https://www.mongodb.com/docs/atlas/reference/partner-integrations/vercel/
-	- If you manage Atlas manually for Vercel deployments, add 0.0.0.0/0 to the Atlas IP access list.
+### Notes on caching

+Blob reads are cached by Vercel and browsers.
+This app sets `cacheControlMaxAge: 60` when writing the JSON to reduce staleness.
+If you observe stale data, wait up to a minute or add a cache-busting query string when fetching.